 - Early-stage cancer removal of the esophagus, stomach or colon

-Our advanced luminal endoscopy program is one of the very few in the middle east providing endoscopic treatment for obesity, acid reflux disease, early bowel cancers, swallowing disorders and gastroparesis (slow gastric emptying).
+Our advanced endoscopy program is one of the very few in the middle east providing endoscopic treatment for obesity, acid reflux disease, early bowel cancers, swallowing disorders and gastroparesis (slow gastric emptying).

 Some of the following endoscopic techniques can help selected patients avoid a major surgery.
 Some of these techniques are: